 In fact, there are interactive opportunities all around the huge room.
 There’s a cute area for little ones with a small activity table and plastic animals to play with.
 There’s a challenge to spot all the toads in a tank.
 A “Please Touch” table lets guests check out larger items from the outdoors up close.
 And there’s a nice sun room to stroll through to see all kind of plants and “chat” with Rio the sun conure.

 But one of the best things about Buddie Ford is the staff, who are incredibly friendly and knowledgeable.
 They gave us a little meet and greet with some of the creatures, let the kids help feed the turtles, pointed out some neat things to see (like the skink mid-cricket meal), and shared interesting information about the collection on view, including neat facts about the wildlife and how they acquired some of them.
-They work with kids quite a bit, hosting an after school program and school field trips as well as offering birthday parties.
+They work with kids quite a bit, hosting classes and school field trips as well as offering birthday parties.